Govinda (actor): Personal life

 Govinda's brother, Kirti Kumar, was an actor, producer, director and singer.
 His sister, Kaamini Khanna, was a writer, music director, and singer.
 Govinda's uncle Anand Singh (assistant to director Hrishikesh Mukherjee), introduced him in Tan-Badan.
 Singh's sister-in-law, Sunita Munjal, fell in love with Govinda at this time, and they were married on 11 March 1987, with their marriage remaining a secret for four years.
 Munjal is of half-Punjabi and half-Nepali background and a practising Christian.
 Their children, daughter Narmada "Tina" Ahuja and son Yashvardhan, have worked in Bollywood films.
 Tina made her Bollywood debut in Second Hand Husband (2015).
 Their second daughter who was born premature died at three months of age.

 In August 2025, it was reported that Munjal had filed for divorce, citing adultery, cruelty, and desertion on Govinda's part.
+At the same time, there have been varying and contradictory claims and news regarding the relations between Govinda and his wife Sunita.

 Govinda has four nephews and three nieces who have been active in entertainment industry: actor Vinay Anand, mostly in Bhojpuri cinema; comedian Krishna Abhishek; actor Aryan, who had a solitary unsuccessful film before retiring from movies; actresses Ragini Khanna, Soumya Seth and Aarti Singh as well director Janmendra Kumar Ahuja (alias Dumpy), son of his brother Kirti Kumar.
 Govinda's brother-in-law, Devendra Sharma, has appeared in several Hindi films.
 Additionally, actor Arjun Singh, who had a short film career, is the son of his sister-in-law.

 Govinda was seriously injured on 5 January 1994 while travelling to a studio for the shooting of Khuddar.
 The actor's car collided with another car, and he sustained head injuries.
 Although he was bleeding profusely, Govinda did not cancel the shoot; after seeing a doctor, he worked until midnight.